Please note: as communications are launched, information on this page will be "ungrayed" and links will be activated.

 New York State deadlines for completion of immunization documentation are strict and, if not met, can affect your ability to attend class and to move into your residence hall.
 If you have not received information or forms, please contact the Student Health Center at 212-443-1000 or email: firstname.lastname@example.org.

-To ensure students maintain their class reservations, the amount due must be paid by August 7 (via eSuite in Albert).
-Payment Plan options can be viewed at www.nyu.edu/bursar/paymentplans.
+To ensure students maintain their class reservations, the amount due must be paid by August 9 (via eSuite in Albert).
+Various payment options, including payment plans, are available.

 Go online to begin building your schedule of activities for Welcome Week.
 Don’t worry, you can add and revise as much as you like as you learn more about the many programs available at www.nyu.edu/welcome.

-For students who will live off campus, this Commuter Life preview allows new students an opportunity to visit NYU and meet other commuting students, as well as meet Commuter Assistants and student leaders at this overnight dedicated event which compliments Welcome Week.
-Registration begins July 8.
+For students who will live off campus, this retreat provides an opportunity to visit NYU and meet other commuting students, Commuter Assistants, and student leaders prior to Welcome Week.
+Registration opens July 11.

-This day complements Residence Hall Move-In with a Parent Welcome and Information Fair.
+This day includes Residence Hall Move-In, parent welcomes, and an Information Fair.
 New undergraduate students and their family members are invited to stop by the Kimmel Center for refreshments, information, and to meet representatives from various NYU offices and organizations.
 It's a great place to meet other parents and students, take a break, get a bite, pick up some free stuff, and if you haven't already, pick-up your student ID.
 Shopping shuttles will also be available to local stores.
+Note that a number of schools and offices will also be hosting programs.

-Hosted by Vice President of Global Student Affairs Marc Wais, parents (only) of new undergraduates are invited to a 45 minute Welcome to the University that will provide an overview of the coming weeks for new students, brief presentations on the Student Health Center, Housing, and Career Development, as well as preparing for your student's first year in college and the University's relationship with parents.
+Parents (only) of new undergraduates are invited to a 45 minute Welcome to the University that will include an overview of the coming weeks for new students, tips for what to expect during your student’s first year, and information about how parents can best access university offices and resources.
 This optional program will be offered throughout the day on a first-come-first-served basis.

 9:30am | 11am | 12:30pm | 2pm | 3:30pm | 5pm

 It’s finally here!
 An entire week (and then some) of more than 350 programs and social events to welcome new and transitioning students to the NYU community.
-Highlights include School Orientations, the Presidential Welcome and Reality Show: NYU - a musical written and performed by NYU students about making the transition to college life, NYU Portraits - a performance about diversity, social justice, and service and our annual themed "Ball"
+Highlights include school orientations, the Presidential Welcome and Reality Show: NYU - a musical written and performed by NYU students about making the transition to college life, NYU Portraits - a performance about diversity, social justice, and service and our annual themed "Ball" Activities are open to new students only.
+Note that there are no programs beyond Sunday's Welcome Day for parents.

-The U.S. Department of Homeland Security (DHS) requires that all new and transfer F-1 and J-1 students report their arrival to NYU.
-NYU Global Services offers Check-In workshops to enable students to meet this requirement.
-Failure to attend a mandatory Check-In workshop may jeopardize your ability to remain legally in the U.S. For more information, go to www.nyu.edu/ogs.
+The US government requires all new F-1 and J-1 students to report their arrival to NYU.
+The Office of Global Services offers an online form to upload immigration documents upon arrival to the US to meet this requirement.
+Failure to upload documents and attend international student orientation may jeopardize your ability to remain legally in the US.
+Visit www.nyu.edu/ogs.

-* Note that communications identified as "mailings" are emailed to students with an international address on record.
+* All communications identified as "mailings" are emailed to students with an international address on record.